Oregon vs. Cal NCAA Football Odds, Plays and Insights | October 15, 2021

 Cal Stats and Trends

-- Cal's games this season have eclipsed the over/under three times in five opportunities (60%).
+- Cal's games this season have gone over the point total three times in five opportunities (60%).

-- The Golden Bears put up 24.2 points per game, comparable to the 21.8 the Ducks give up.
+- The Golden Bears score 24.2 points per game, comparable to the 21.8 the Ducks allow.

-- Cal is 2-1 against the spread and 1-2 overall when the team churns out more than 409.0 yards.
+- Cal is 2-1 against the spread and 1-2 overall when the team amasses more than 409.0 yards.

 - The Golden Bears have six giveaways this season, while the Ducks have 13 takeaways .